IMAX: Feature films shot on IMAX 70 mm film

+Films shot using IMAX certified digital cameras

+Michael Bay returned to IMAX for the fourth film in the Transformers series, Age of Extinction, in 2014.
+It was the first feature film shot using digital IMAX 3D cameras.
+He again used IMAX 3D cameras while shooting the fifth film, Transformers: The Last Knight, filming 98% of the film with 2 Alexa/IMAX cameras attached together to a special mount.

 In April 2015, Marvel Studios announced that Russo brothers' Captain America: Civil War would be the first film to use the new Arri Alexa IMAX 2D digital camera, which was used to shoot approximately 15 minutes of the film.
-In May 2015, the Russo brothers announced that their films Avengers: Infinity War and Avengers: Endgame, released in 2018 and 2019, the first Hollywood feature films shot entirely in IMAX, albeit using Arri Alexa IMAX cameras instead of 15/70 perf film.
+In May 2015, the Russo brothers announced that their films Avengers: Infinity War and Avengers: Endgame, released in 2018 and 2019, would be the first Hollywood feature films shot entirely in IMAX, albeit using Arri Alexa IMAX cameras instead of 15/70 perf film.
 Rihanna's music video "Sledgehammer", released in 2016, was the second music video to use the new Arri Alexa IMAX camera.

-Other films between 2016 and 2021 that captured with IMAX cameras were Zack Snyder's Batman v Superman: Dawn of Justice, Clint Eastwood's Sully, Damien Chazelle's First Man, Jon Favreau's The Lion King, Patty Jenkins' Wonder Woman 1984 and Cary Joji Fukunaga's No Time to Die.
-Sully was filmed with Arri Alexa IMAX cameras for almost the entire film and The Lion King for select sequences.
-The rest had sequences that were filmed with 15/70 mm IMAX cameras.
+Clint Eastwood's Sully was filmed with Arri Alexa IMAX cameras for almost the entire film, and Jon Favreau's The Lion King used the cameras for select sequences.
 Five Chinese titles have been captured with IMAX digital cameras (including two with IMAX-certified cameras); selected scenes in Jiang Wen's Gone with the Bullets in 2014, the entirety of Guan Hu's The Eight Hundred in 2020, almost all of Chen Sicheng's Detective Chinatown 3 in 2021 and the entirety of Chen Kaige, Tsui Hark and Dante Lam's The Battle at Lake Changjin and The Battle at Lake Changjin II with IMAX-certified Red Ranger Monstro cameras in 2020 and 2022.

-Christopher Nolan used 15/70 IMAX cameras again on his next film, Dunkirk.
-However, unlike the previous films, where he used the cameras for select sequences, Nolan used IMAX as the primary shooting format, with 75% (about 79 minutes) of the 106-minute film featuring footage shot in 70 mm IMAX (breaking the aforementioned record that a previous Nolan film, The Dark Knight Rises, held).
-This was possible due to the sparsity of dialogue in the film, as 15/70 mm IMAX cameras are notoriously noisy (a few dialogue-heavy scenes were shot with regular 70 mm film cameras from Panavision).
-IMAX cameras were also used hand-held for the first time, as Nolan was advised by both Steven Spielberg and Ron Howard that it was the best way to shoot on vessels.
-Dunkirk received the widest release on 70 mm IMAX since his last film, Interstellar, with the film being released on the format in 37 theaters around the world.
-The director's 2020 film, Tenet filmed 76 minutes with 15/70 mm IMAX cameras, the rest of the film was shot with regular 70 mm film cameras from Panavision.
-The film's six-minute opening sequence was shown before IMAX screenings of Star Wars: The Rise of Skywalker.
-Tenet was shown over 13 theaters globally in 70 mm IMAX.